Recorded June 10, 2020

 Appreciative inquiry is a strengths-based philosophy and collaborative approach that can be used in a number of ways to bring out the best in organizations and people.
-Please join us for a live online discussion about appreciative inquiry, its relevance in a COVID-19 impacted world, how organizations can use it to create generative outcomes, and lessons learned from a global organization.
+This panel discussion provided an overview of appreciative inquiry including addressing common myths, its relevance in our world today, how organizations can use it to create positive change and generative outcomes, and lessons learned from a global organization.

 Lindsey N. Godwin, Ph.D., Robert P. Stiller Endowed Chair & Professor of Management, Academic Director at the David L. Cooperrider Center for Appreciative Inquiry, Champlain College